Japan to jointly develop new fighter jet with UK, Italy | Technology

 The revised national security strategy, whose release is expected later this month, is predicted to allow the country to have a pre-emptive strike capability and to deploy long-range missiles.

-That's a major and contentious shift away from Japan's self-defence only defence policy adopted after its World War II defeat in 1945.
+That's a major and contentious shift away from Japan's self-defense only defense policy adopted after its World War II defeat in 1945.

-To counter growing threats from China and North Korea, Japan has been expanding its defence partnerships with countries in the Indo-Pacific, including Australia, with Southeast Asian countries and with Europe.
+To counter growing threats from China and North Korea, Japan has been expanding its defense partnerships with countries in the Indo-Pacific, including Australia, with Southeast Asian countries and with Europe.

-Later on Friday, Japan and Australia were to hold "2+2" security talks of their foreign and defence ministers in Tokyo to discuss further deepening military ties after Kishida and Australian Prime Minister Anthony Albanese signed a new bilateral security agreement in October.
+Later on Friday, Japan and Australia held "2+2" security talks of their foreign and defense ministers in Tokyo to discuss further deepening military ties after Kishida and Australian Prime Minister Anthony Albanese signed a new bilateral security agreement in October.

 It covers military, intelligence and cybersecurity cooperation amid China's growing assertiveness.